SysKitTeam/docs-monitor/how-to/powershell-scripts/powershell-wizard.md

 It is recommended that you enable the **Use credentials only for PowerShell** option as the custom credentials are meant for authentication when monitoring computers from untrusted domains.
 {% endhint %}

-See the [Configuring CredSSP for use with PowerShell](../../troubleshooting/credssp-for-use-with-powershell.md) article to learn more on how to delegate the user’s credentials through SysKit Monitor.
+See the [Configuring CredSSP for use with PowerShell](../../troubleshooting/credssp-for-use-with-powershell.md) article to learn more on how to delegate the user’s credentials through Syskit Monitor.

 3. In Step 3, you will need to enter the PowerShell script you want to use to create reports or management tasks.
 Here you can also **import the script modules** whose members can contain functions, variables, and more.
 To avoid incorrectly generated reports, the report script first needs to be tested on a selected computer.
-SysKit Monitor will run it against the computer that you specify.
+Syskit Monitor will run it against the computer that you specify.
 If you have selected the **management task** script type in the first step, the management script will **only be validated for syntax errors**.
 **All referenced modules will also be validated in both cases** before the wizard returns and displays the results of the script and modules you have run.
 After entering script, click Next&gt; to see the results.